Rann of Kutch: Imperial Indian Period

 The Rann of Kutch was a part of both the Maurya and Gupta empires of India.

 Colonial and Modern periods

 The Rann of Kutch came under the control of the British Raj, who imposed a ban on salt harvesting.
 This ban was protested and overturned by Indian activist Mahatma Gandhi.
 More recently, the residents of the Rann of Kutch began holding the Rann Utsav festival, a three-month long carnival, which marks the peak tourist season.
+Kadiya dhro in Nakhatrana is a popular place amongst tourists.

 Conservation and protected areas

 A 2017 assessment found that 20,946 km2, or 76%, of the ecoregion is in protected areas.
 They include the Kutch Desert Wildlife Sanctuary (7506.22 km2), which was established in 1986 and covers much of the Great Rann, and the Indian Wild Ass Sanctuary (4953.71 km2), which was established in 1973 and covers much of the Little Rann.
 Pakistan's Rann of Kutch Wildlife Sanctuary protects the northern portion of the Great Rann and adjacent Thar Desert.